 -

-"I always think of myself not so much as a painter, but as a medium for accident and chance"
+“I think of myself as a medium for accident and chance.”

 - Francis Bacon